Australian fuel cell car factory confirmed

 Technology

-Power regeneration will be available through the more traditional braking as found in many EVs but also through regenerative suspension - an innovation yet to find its way into production cars.
+Power regeneration will be available through the more traditional braking as found in many EVs but also through regenerative suspension - a clever innovation that's yet to find its way into production cars.

+The system can convert suspension movement energy to more kW for the motors

 And, as you might expect, the company will achieve all this through the most environmentally sensitive production methods including ‘biocomposite’ materials derived from crop waste, low-temperature manufacturing methods that don’t require lots of energy, and high human involvement with the manufacturing process.